mantoni/licy.js/README.md

 - `instance.create(instance, type, callback)`: When a new instance is created.
 - `instance.destroy(instance, error, callback)`: When an instance is destroyed.
   If an error occurred during destruction, the Error is passed on as `error`.

+## Development

+- `npm install` to install the dev dependencies
+- `npm test` to lint, run tests on Node and PhantomJS and check code coverage

+## License

+MIT

 [Build Status]: http://img.shields.io/travis/mantoni/licy.js.svg
 [SemVer]: http://img.shields.io/:semver-%E2%9C%93-brightgreen.svg